george4n/ddocs/content/esigning/creating-a-flow.md

 ![](/uploads/Screenshot 2018-08-29 10.21.27.png)

-Not how we did a custom calculation for "our-custom-field"
+Note how we did a custom calculation for "our-custom-field"

     [[{{of.test }}*1.20]]